Yields on American Airlines' tax-free debt jump

+* Thailand stock exchange sent letter to co regarding to file of petition for business rehabilitation through central bankruptcy court by June 7

-Tax-free bonds sold on behalf of American Airlines took a hit in the U.S. municipal bond market in the wake of the carrier's bankruptcy filing on Tuesday.
+Nov 29 Tax-free bonds sold on behalf of American Airlines AMR.N took a hit in the U.S. municipal bond market in the wake of the carrier's bankruptcy filing on Tuesday.

 Yields on some of the $800 million of secured special facility revenue bonds sold through the New York City Industrial Development Agency on behalf of the airline for a project at John F. Kennedy International Airport in 2005 shot up to as high as 11 percent in secondary market trading on, according to trading information from Municipal Market Data.
 Yields had been in the 8 percent range earlier this month and in late October.